aaronchong888/AWS-MSK-Connect-Workshop/README.md

 - 1 `m5.large` EC2 instance with Java 1.8.0 and Apache Kafka version 2.2.1 installed, and the required Security Group, IAM Role, EC2 Instance Profile
 - 1 MSK Cluster with 3 `kafka.m5.large` broker nodes configured with Apache Kafka version 2.2.1, and the required Security Group

-> Note that the encryption options are disabled in order to reduce the chance of errors in the workshop, this is not a best practice and you should not use the provided CloudFormtaion template in any Production environments
+> Note that the encryption options are disabled in order to reduce the chance of errors in the workshop, this is not a best practice and you should not use the provided CloudFormation template in any Production environments

 <br>